jonatanhal/jonatanhal.github.io/_posts/2016-01-12-protostar-part-three.md

 following states:

 + The returned address from strdup stored in eax
-  In my case this was 0x804a008

-+ The value of esp
++ The value of esp before the `ret` instruction executed.
-  In my case this was 0xbffff7bc

 + The address of the buffer
-  In my case this was 0xbffff76c

 {% highlight python %}
 from struct import pack